Acolytes-of-Meehan/portcullis/README.md

 To install:

 make install is in the process of being built.
-Run make instead and run the sprd executable.
+Run make install in its current state.
 Add spr.h to your PATH variable and include it when you need to call secure_bind(3) or secure_close(3).
 Check the daemon status through syslog.
-Read our paper (portcullis.pdf) to get full background and understanding of project and scope.
+Read our paper (in the report section) to get full background and understanding of project and scope.

 Documentation :